MShabeeb01/Getting-Started-With-JAVA-Projects/README.md

    Simple Java program that checks whether a user-input number is odd or even.

 2. **Income Tax Calculator**
-   Java CLI tool that calculates tax based on income slabs using conditional logic.
+   Java CLI(Command Line Interface) tool that calculates tax based on income slabs using conditional logic.

 3. **Sum of Natural Numbers**
    Java program that calculates the sum of the first `n` natural numbers using a loop.